github/codeql/docs/codeql/writing-codeql-queries/providing-locations-in-codeql-queries.rst

 Providing location information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If no ``getURL()`` member predicate is defined, a QL class is checked for the presence of a member predicate called ``hasLocationInfo(..)``.
+If no ``getUrl()`` member predicate is defined, a QL class is checked for the presence of a member predicate called ``hasLocationInfo(..)``.
 This can be understood as a convenient way of providing file URLs (see above) without constructing the long URL string in QL. ``hasLocationInfo(..)`` should be a predicate, its first column must be ``string``-typed (it corresponds to the "path" portion of a file URL), and it must have an additional 3 or 4 ``int``-typed columns, which are interpreted like a trailing group of three or four numbers on a file URL.

 For example, let us imagine that the locations for methods provided by the extractor extend from the first character of the method name to the closing curly brace of the method body, and we want to "fix" them to ensure that only the method name is selected.
 The following code shows two ways of achieving this: